NickKarpowicz/Scarab/README.md

 # Linux build instructions
 First, you'll have to install Ocean Direct.
 It is assumed to be installed in the default location (/usr/local/OceanOptics).

-You'll have to install the packages needed for the build process, including gcc, GTK, fmt, and ninja.
+You'll have to install the packages needed for the build process: git, cmake, gcc, and GTK.
 On Fedora it can be done with:
 ```
-sudo dnf install gtk4-devel git g++
+sudo dnf install gtk4-devel git g++ cmake
 ```